 ELIZABETH LIZBERG – EXECUTIVE DIRECTOR

-Elizabeth has plied her natural inclination to help others and her acute business acumen for Camp Rainbow Gold as the Executive Director of Camp Rainbow Gold since the summer of 2007 and is excited to continue in that position as the program becomes an independent non-profit organization.
 Prior to this role, she worked for St. Luke’s Regional Medical Center as the multi-disciplinary team coordinator for the Children at Risk Evaluation Services (CARES).
 It was during this time she was instrumental in the creation of the Family and Children Evaluation Services (FACES) Center in Boise and co-founded the Idaho Network of Children’s Advocacy Centers.
 Prior to her career of working with children, she spent more than 15 years working in the retirement community industry, earning the President’s Award from the nation’s second largest operator of retirement communities.
 Elizabeth embraces Idaho’s children diagnosed with cancer with an unrivaled passion and works to leave a lasting, positive imprint on each family she has the honor of knowing through Camp Rainbow Gold.

-My favorite camp memory – there are so many – campers riding a bike for the first time, singing at the campfire, campers becoming volunteers, laughter – lots of laughter.
+Her favorite camp memory – there are so many – campers riding a bike for the first time, singing at the campfire, campers becoming volunteers, laughter – lots of laughter.
 One recent story stands out though – the entire teen camp stood around the climbing wall at night after the carnival was over lighting it up with flashlights so that a camper could keep trying to make it to the top.
 She tried over and over again.
 Her prosthetic leg even fell off during one of her climbs and that did not stop her or the support of everyone cheering her on.
 She never did make it to the top, but I believe she got more out of trying than she might have gotten out of succeeding.
-Just one thing I have learned on this journey with Camp Rainbow Gold.
+Just one thing she have learned on this journey with Camp Rainbow Gold.

 TRACY BRYAN – PROGRAM DIRECTOR